WordPress Multisite lets you create multiple WordPress websites that all use the same set of themes and plugins.

 If your sites are huge, and this is often the case in e-commerce sites, then you’re multiplying the size of your database by the number of sites in the Multisite network.
 This can slow down the performance of ALL of the sites in the network.

-If one of your sites is subjected to a DDoS attack, all sites in the network will be affected.
-Another way to say this is, someone can take down your entire WordPress network by attacking just one site in the network.
+If one of your sites is subjected to a DDoS attack or hack, all sites in the network can be affected.
+Someone can take down your entire WordPress network by attacking one site in the network.
+Basically, your attack surface area is multiplied by the number of sites you have in the network.

 Not all plugins work on WordPress Multisite.
 And, not all plugins work the same way on Multisite.
 Wtih some, you activate them in the parent site, and in others, you activate them in the individual child sites.
 In general, most plugins are used a lot less on Multisite, so the plugin developers are not likely to test them as thoroughly for Multisite.
 Bug fixes might come slower as well.